Professional Engagements (1995 – Present)

 McGill University, School of Social Work (1991 – Present)

-- Designed, developed and teaches a practice oriented sessional course: “Social Work Practice with Older Adults.”
+- Created and taught practice-oriented sessional course: “Social Work Practice with Older Adults.”

-- Onsite and external field supervisor for social work program interns.
+- Former onsite and external field supervisor and field liaison for social work program interns.

 Cummings Centre (2000 – 2015)